 Often, I will see clues on a CBC that let me know that Candida is present.
 A low white blood cell count (WBC) has been associated with Candida overgrowth as well as a pattern of high neutrophil and low lymphocyte count.
 While these are non-specific to Candida, after working with thousands of patients, I can tell you I see this pattern very frequently in those with Candida overgrowth.

 I personally find this to be the most accurate test available.
 This will check for Candida in your colon or lower intestines.
 However, you need to make sure that your doctor orders a comprehensive stool test rather than the standard stool test.
 With the stool test, your stool is directly analyzed for levels of Candida.
 The lab can usually determine the species of yeast as well as which treatment will be effective.

 This test detects D-Arabinitol a waste product of Candida overgrowth.
 An elevated test means an overgrowth of Candida.
 This test will determine if there is Candida in your upper gut or small intestines.

 How do you treat Candida overgrowth?

-Effectively treating Candida involves stopping the yeast overgrowth, restoring the friendly bacteria that usually keep them in check, and healing your gut so that Candida can no longer enter your bloodstream.
-I accomplish this with a three-wave attack in my simple and proven 30-day protocol for eliminating Candida.
+Effectively treating Candida involves stopping the overgrowth, restoring the friendly bacteria that usually keep them in check, and repairing your gut so that Candida can no longer enter your bloodstream.
+I accomplish this with a simple and proven three-wave attack in my 30-day Candida Breakthrough™ Program.
+The steps are as follows: